 Nicole Robison joined FCIS as the Director of Professional Development in 2022.
 Nicole most recently served as the Head of Middle School and Curriculum Coordinator at St. Mark’s Episcopal School in Palm Beach Gardens.
 Throughout her 12 years at St. Mark’s, Nicole vertically aligned the school’s curriculum, coordinated professional development, and established a new teacher mentoring program.
 Prior to her work in leadership, Nicole was an English teacher both in Florida and Pennsylvania with a specific concentration in writing.
 Nicole’s love of writing came from her time working in the Writer’s Center at LaRoche University where she earned a B.A. in Secondary English Education and English Language and Literature.
 Dedicated to on-going professional development of others as well as herself, Nicole also holds an M.Ed. in Curriculum and Teaching from Penn State.

 Director of Business and Operations

 Keara Danger joined the FCIS staff in February 2003.
 She graduated from the University of Florida with a Bachelor of Arts degree in psychology.
 Keara started her career with Olsten Services, a staffing company specializing in placement of highly qualified employees in temporary and permanent positions.
 At Olsten, she served as an employment placement and payroll specialist.
 In 1996, seeking more of a challenge, Keara began working for The DRB Group, a hospital medical equipment repair company.
 As the Vice-President of Administration, she was responsible for overseeing the day-to-day operations and accounting.
 After working in the business world for 10 years and being a stay-at-home mom for 3, she embarked on her career in education which was always one of her passions.
-As the Director of Business of Operations, she is now responsible for handling master in-service, certification, accounting and all publications as well as other administrative duties.
+As the Director of Business and Operations, she is now responsible for handling in-service, certification, accounting and many other administrative duties.